 8. A Mkhize Family Murder in KZN

-In Durban South Africa, the KwaZulu-Natal police held a 51 year old man and his two sons, 28 and 30, for shooting 7 family members dead in early April 2013.
-The man opened fire on his own family, killing six men and a 3 year old boy child.
-The police re-investigated the shooting and saw that the 51 year old man had an unregistered gun that was used during the shooting.
-The 51 year old an his sons were rearrested on June 11 2013.
-In the crime report, five armed men opened fire on the Mkhize family homestead, in Muden, near Greytown, in the early hours on the 9th of March.
+In Durban South Africa, the KwaZulu-Natal police held a 51-year-old man and his two sons, 28 and 30, for shooting 7 family members dead in early April 2013.
+The man opened fire on his own family, killing six men and a 3-year-old boy child.
+The police re-investigated the shooting and saw that the 51-year-old man had an unregistered gun that was used during the shooting.
+The 51-year-old and his sons were rearrested on June 11 2013.
+In the crime report, five armed men opened fire on the Mkhize family homestead, in Muden, near Greytown, in the early hours of 9th of March.
 It was reported that six men – five of whom were brothers died on the scene while a 3-year old boy died of his wounds five days later.

 7. Cape Town’s Insurance killer